 Studies conducted over the past six decades suggest that the following are some of the many benefits associated with taking an NAD supplement:

-- Helps Repair Blood Vessels —A 2018 mice study found that supplementation could aid in repair and growth of aged blood vessels.
+NAD supplementation may aid in repair and growth of aged blood vessels.
 There’s also some evidence it can help manage heart disease risk factors like high blood pressure and high cholesterol.

 Doctors will sometimes prescribe higher doses of NAD therapy for patients in the form of intramuscular (IM) or intravenous (IV) NAD injections.
 This type of treatment may be used to manage symptoms of Parkinson’s disease, dementia or depression, for example.